bbauska/W3Cx-5of5/README.md

   alt="." />
 </p>

-You can also work with remote data.
-So in this code, I&apos;m just sending what we call an Ajax request to a remote server to get a list of users... and once I get this list of users, I just use the HTML table JavaScript API for building dynamically tables.
-And I use this API to display the data that just came from a remote server.
+<p>You can also work with remote data.
+So in this code, I&apos;m just sending
+what we call an Ajax request to a remote server to get a list of users... and once I get this list of users, I just use the HTML table JavaScript API for building dynamically tables.
+And I use this API to display the data that just came from a remote server.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 113.
 (84) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">